top of page

 I was assigned the task of making all the minigames.

-I started by comming up with a lot of ideas for each god and then discussing with the team what would be the best choice.
+I started by coming up with a lot of ideas for each character and then discussing them with the team to make the best choice.

 For the vertical slice, we chose 5 minigames